abadid/cmsc424-spring2019/project2/README.md

 1. README.md: This file
 1. small.sql: SQL script for populating `flights` database.
-1. queries.py: The file where to enter your answer for Q1; this file has to be submitted
+1. queries.py: The file where to enter your answers for Q1 and Q2; this file has to be submitted
-1. answers.py: The answers to query Q1 and Q3.
+1. answers.py: The answers to query Q1 and Q2.
-1. answers.txt: The answers to queries Q2 and Q3.
+1. answers.txt: Put your answer to Q3 here; this file has to be submitted.
 1. SQLTesting.py: File to be used for testing your SQL submission -- see below
-1. table4storedproc.sql: SQL script for populating `stpc` database.
-1. trigger-database.sql: SQL script for setting up the `flightsales` database.
+1. trigger-database.sql: SQL script for setting up the `flighttrigger` database.
 1. trigger-test.py: Python script for testing the trigger.
 1. Vagrantfile: Vagrantfile that creates the required databases and populates some of them.

 ### Getting started
 Start the VM with `vagrant up` in the `project2/` directory.
-The databases `flights` and `stpc` should already be set up.
-The `flightsales` database is already created for you, but you need to populate it explicitly.
+The database `flights` should already be set up.
+The `flightstrigger` database is already created for you, but you need to populate it explicitly.

 ### Testing and submitting using SQLTesting.py
 - Your answers (i.e., SQL queries) should be added to the `queries.py` file similar to Project 1.
 You are also provided with a Python file `SQLTesting.py` for testing your answers.